AriFordsham/GHCWiki/explicit-call-stack/core-pass-implementation.md

 A utility pass was also written and added to `simplCore/` called `StripSrrcLocNote` that removes all these notes again.
 This is used in e.g. desugaring `RULES` to make sure the patterns don't get clobbered.

+However this is a bit messy.
+It could be better to add an explicit phase in the pipeline which goes

+HSSyn --desugarer--\> Expr SrcLocAnnotatedVar --passes that safely work with src locs--\> Expr SrcLocAnnotatedVar --strip anns--\> CoreExpr --rest of pipeline--\> ...

+Alternatively, HPC works fine on HSSyn, maybe that'd be a better target for this work.

 ### The transform